nadiamariduena/crypto-punk-clone-react-web3/re-md.md

 #### 6. Once its done, you will receive a token:

-- i am hiding mine, that s why you cannot seeit
+- i am hiding mine, that s why you cannot see it

 [<img src="/src/img/free-ethereum-success.webp
 "/>](https://faucets.chain.link/rinkeby)